SimonHFrost/jekyll_blog/_posts/2024-10-09-midjourney.md

 ---
 layout: post
-title: "Unleash Midjourney's magic 🧙‍♀️✨ A creative workflow for themed image generation"
+title: "Unleash Midjourney's magic...
+A creative workflow for themed image generation"
 image: /assets/midjourney/arrow/lamington-arrow.jpg
 ---

+Generative AI is transforming creative digital design.
+Identifying and optimising workflows with existing AI tools are essential for staying ahead of the curve.

-Generative AI use is transforming creative digital design workflows!
-In this post, I'll share the process I used to create consistently stylized New Zealand deserts with Midjourney, which you can apply throughout digital design from storyboarding, stock image generation, and icons.
+In this blog post, I'll share my workflow to create consistently stylised assets with Midjourney featuring my favorite New Zealand deserts.
+This workflow can be used throughout digital design from storyboarding, stock image generation, icons, and much, much, more... ✨

 <img src="/assets/midjourney/arrow/jaffa-arrow.jpg"/>
 <div style="margin-bottom: 8px"/>